Installing TRIRIGA Indoor Maps

 F) Adding model to security group

 The imported OM package contains a new model for the UX app.
 Non-admin must be given proper access to this model.
 To accomplish this, you can either create a new security group or modify an existing.
-The following steps modify the TRIRIGA Request Central - Fundamentals
+The following steps modify the TRIRIGA Request Central - Fundamentals security group to allow users, that have this group, to read, update, create, and delete the triLocateMap model.

 - From the TRIRIGA Main UI, go to

-Tools > Adminstration > Security Manager
+Tools > Adminstration > Security Manager. - Click the

-security group. - In the displayed window, click
+TRIRIGA Request Central - Fundamentalssecurity group. - In the displayed window, click

-. - Scroll down and expand the
+Access. - Scroll down and expand the

-. - In the “Model Access” panel on the right, select
+Modelsroot, and selecttriLocateMap. - In the “Model Access” panel on the right, select

-. - Click Save & Close.
+Read,Update,Create and Delete. - Click Save & Close.

 Verifying the installation